Skip to content Skip to navigation menu

 What are the signs the MAP sensor needs attention?

-Can it be cleaned or should it be replaced?
+Can a MAP sensor be cleaned or does it need replacing?